© 2026 Rentokil Initial plc and subject to the conditions in the Legal statement

 In the western U.S., you can find wasps like the beautiful, but potentially painful, Tarantula Hawk Wasp.
 There are other solitary wasps which may not create huge nests or infestations, but might set up their nests around your home and put yourself, your family or pets at risk from painful stings.
 One of the more common is the great black wasp.

-Western Exterminator is the expert in all types of wasps and other stinging pests.
-If you are finding yourself swarmed with too many wasps, contact your local Western Exterminator office today.
+Western Exterminator pest technicians are the experts in all types of wasps and other stinging pests.
+If you are finding yourself swarmed with too many wasps, contact your local Western Exterminator office today or learn more about professional wasp control options.

 The great black wasp is also known by its scientific name Sphex pensylvanicus.
 They are a species of digger wasp and are found across North America.
 They are found on the east coast as well as the west coast and have proven to be quite adaptable to North America's weather.
+In cooler areas, they tend to be more active during the warmer months.
 However, the year-round warmth of the western U.S. allows these wasps to be active throughout the year.

 The great black wasp, as you might imagine, is black in color.
 Unlike other wasps, they do not have stripes or other markings.
 They have the standard wasp body with large wings, large head and eyes, a very tiny, thin waist and then a large back end.
 What sets the great black wasp apart from others is that they can grow up to 1 - 1.3 inches in length.
 The bigger black wasps are the females and they are the ones who carry the powerful stinger.

-Black wasp nests can be found in sheltered areas such as the eaves of buildings, hollow trees, or even in the ground.
+Great black wasp nests can be found in sheltered areas such as the eaves of buildings, hollow trees, or even in the ground.
 It is built from a paper-like substance created by the wasps' chewing wood fibers mixed with their saliva.
 In contrast to the more well-known yellow jacket nests, black wasp nests may appear more rugged and less uniform, reflecting the solitary nature of many black wasp species.
+Black wasp nests are smaller compared to yellow jacket nests, which often grow to the size of a basketball or even bigger.

 Black wasps are similar to the Tarantula Hawk Wasp in that they are parasitic and lay their eggs on other insects.
 While the Tarantula Hawk prefers the large spiders, the great black wasps will use katydids and large grasshoppers.